Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 Vitamin C is a superstar anti-aging ingredient in skincare.
 It tackles anti-aging on lots of levels:

-- Increases collagen, which plumps up skin and decreases wrinkles
+- Can increase collagen, which plumps up skin and decreases wrinkles

 - Fades hyperpigmentation (brown marks like acne scars and sun spots)